 Steaven founded Steaven Jones Development Company, Inc., a commercial real estate development company, in 1965.
 It currently manages 18 properties that are owned by SJDC’s affiliated entities.
 In addition, it develops commercial and mixed-use projects in Los Angeles County.

 Over its 50-year history, SJDC has developed over 100 commercial projects in Southern California, including office buildings, shopping centers, free-standing retail stores, mixed-use buildings and automotive care malls.
 He has served for 17 years on the Board of Directors of The People Concern (formerly OPCC), a well-respected social service agency.
 He has also been on the Board of the St. John’s Hospital Foundation in Santa Monica for more than 25 years.
 A graduate of the University of Mississippi and Harvard Business School, Steaven has been happily married for 57 years.
 He and his wife have two adult daughters and four grandchildren.

-Lawry J. Meister, President
+Lawry J. Meister, Founder and President

 Innovative real estate developer looking to make a difference in the world

 Lawry joined Steaven Jones Development Company, Inc. in 1990 and oversees the day-to- day operations.
 She also founded her own commercial real estate development company, Creative Office Properties, in 2012.
 She also serves as an Independent Trustee of Causeway Capital’s mutual funds.